lisabardelli/reviews_makers/README.md

-# Reviews_Makers
+# Reviews Makers

-This repo contains the exercises I hva edone during Makers Reviews
+This repo contains the exercises I have done during Makers Reviews